bugdisclose/Googleaks/README.md

 # Googleaks
-Googleaks is a tool which tests web applications for the confidential information leakage by using the advanced google dorks.
+Googleaks is a tool which let you uncover the sensitive information about an organization by providing their domain as input.
+It queries the information in google by using some advanced google dorks.

 ![Google Dork](https://pbs.twimg.com/media/DT3TvbaVMAEAjyO.jpg "Googleaks")